ibm-cloud-docs/vpc/lb-faqs.md

 {: #subnets-during-provisioning}
 {: faq}

-The {{site.data.keyword.cloud_notm}} Application Load Balancer for VPC is Multi-Zone Region (MZR) ready.
+The {{site.data.keyword.alb_full}} (ALB) is Multi-Zone Region (MZR) ready.
 Load balancer appliances are deployed to the subnets you selected.
 To achieve higher availability and redundancy, deploy the application load balancer to subnets in different zones.

 ## Do I need additional IPs in the subnet for application load balancer operations?
 {: #additional-ips-subnet}